rmondev/Android-ToDo-App/README.md

 # Android To Do List App

-This application showcases the implementation of various android UI Elements and databse functionality.
+This application showcases the implementation of various android UI Elements and Room database functionality.

 ## Features